 - Service in the lounge is a la carte

 - All shops are open and in fact I found Qatar Duty Free has added some new outlets!

 I treated myself to a business class seat but I must say Qatar Airways seems to be leading the way in terms of hygiene.
 Masks were required and each passenger received a hygiene kit on boarding.
 There and back the planes were busy and from my end, service was faultless (and the food has improved!)

 Arrival in Georgia was smooth and very relaxed.
 They asked for my vaccination certificate along with my passport and I was through in record time!

 I would suggest booking your transfer to your accommodation ahead of time because of the 1am arrival.

 What’s the COVID-19 situation in Georgia?

 - Face masks are now no longer mandatory in public places outdoors.

 - Indoor restaurant facilities are open for operation with limited capacity.

-- At the time of writing there was also an 11pm to 5pm curfew.
+- As of 1 July the evening curfew has been lifted.
 Restaurants are now permitted to open on weekends with outdoor dining – call ahead to check what the venue is able to do.